Compensation

 • The adjective "keen" (keen: sharp, piercing, or biting) suggests that pain is more strongly or deeply felt.
 It may also be read as a hint that joy itself may be mixed with some pain.
 If so, it prepares for the imbalance of joy and pain in stanza two and the dominance of pain.

 • The first and last lines of the stanza both refer to ecstasy, but pain is mentioned only once.
 More emphasis is being given to ecstasy not only by the two references but also by the placement of the two references.
-The opening and conclusion of any literary unit (e.g., a stanza, a poem, an essay, a play, a movie) draw our attention automatically, by virtue of their placement.
+The opening and conclusion of any literary unit (e.g., a stanza, a poem, an essay, a short story, a play, a movie) draw our attention automatically, by virtue of their placement.

 Ironically, the hints that pain and joy may not be equals balance each other (there is one hint of dominance for each of them).
 Stanza two picks up the imagery of stanza one and affirms the dominance of pain.